Torii: Uses

 Finally, until the Meiji period (1868–1912) torii were routinely adorned with plaques carrying Buddhist sutras.

 Yamabushi, Japanese mountain ascetic hermits with a long tradition as mighty warriors endowed with supernatural powers, sometimes use as their symbol a torii.

 The torii is also sometimes used as a symbol of Japan in non-religious contexts.
 For example, it is the symbol of the Marine Corps Security Force Regiment and the 187th Infantry Regiment, 101st Airborne Division and of other US forces in Japan.
 It is also used as a fixture at the entrance of some Japantown communities, such as Liberdade in São Paulo.

 Origins

-The origins of the torii are unknown and there are several different theories on the subject, none of which has gained universal acceptance.
-Because the use of symbolic gates is widespread in Asia—such structures can be found for example in India, China, Thailand, Korea, and within Nicobarese and Shompen villages—many historians believe they may be an imported tradition.

-They may, for example, have originated in India from the torana gates in the monastery of Sanchi in central India.
-According to this theory, the torana was adopted by Shingon Buddhism founder Kūkai, who used it to demarcate the sacred space used for the homa ceremony.
-The hypothesis arose in the 19th and 20th centuries due to similarities in structure and name between the two gates.
-Linguistic and historical objections have now emerged, but no conclusion has yet been reached.